Eduardoc1356/TikView-V1/README.md

 Q: Will it work with Linux??

-A: Im not sure about Linux,I will try it when I have time on a VM
+A: Im not sure about Linux, I will try it when I have time on a VM